Deep Reinforcement Learning for Resource Constrained Multiclass Scheduling in Wireless Networks: Experimental Results

-In Figures \ref{fig:StatCSI_vsRho} and \ref{fig:StatCSI_vsBw}, we show the results for the no-CSI case with $K=60$ users.
-In that case, we know that the Frank-Wolfe (FW) algorithm reaches to a suboptimal solution.
-For that, we repeatedly run the algorithm with different initialization (for each time step) and select the best outcome among various suboptimal points.
-This process is unfortunately very slow (see appendix \ref{sec:Frank Wolfe}) and becomes slower for increasing $K$.
-So even if this method could result in considerable performance improvement, especially with high $N_{init}$, for computational complexity reasons, we were obliged to stop at $N_{init} = 20$.
-Moreover, as $K$ increases, unfortunately so does the number of local optima and that of solutions with poor performance.
-This is one of the reasons why our Deep Scheduler substantially outperforms the Frank-Wolfe algorithm even at moderate $K=60$.
+Recall that the FW algorithm reaches to a suboptimal point and different initializations lead to different local optima.
+For that, at each time slot, we repeat the FW algorithm $N_{init}$ times with a different initialization at each time and we select the best suboptimal point.
+This method could lead to considerable performance improvement for $N_{init}$ increasing; however, due to computational complexity, we stop at $N_{init} = 20$.
+Moreover, as the number of users $K$ increases, so does the number of local optima and that of solutions with poor performance making it tougher for the FW to find a good optimal point without significantly increasing $N_{init}$.
+This is the main reason why our DRL Scheduler substantially outperforms Frank-Wolfe algorithm even at moderate values of users ($K=60$).
+Note that our DRL Scheduler continues exhibiting very good performance even if $K$ is further increased.

-Finally, in Figure \ref{fig:FullCSI_vsBw_privileged}, we confirm that the Deep Scheduler exhibits consistently high performance even with more service classes of diverse priorities.
+The proposed DRL scheduler significantly outperforms the knapsack algorithm.
+For instance, at a level of $95\%$ of satisfaction probability, we may save about $13\%$ of bandwidth, which is followed by a $13\%$ power saving as the power per Hz is kept constant (see Figure \ref{fig:fullCSI_vsBw}).
+We also observe that our scheduler is quite close to the optimal policy, since ILP which uses an oracle constitutes an upper bound on the performance.
+In Figures \ref{fig:fullCSI_vsRho_privileged} and \ref{fig:fullCSI_vsRho_privileged}, there is a priority class of users, which always enjoys a higher satisfaction probability.
+Interestingly, the proposed DRL scheduler serves slightly worse the priority class than what the knapsack does.
+Nevertheless, since the priority counts for the $\frac{0.1}{0.55}\approx 18\%$ of the users and the rest $82$\% is much better served using our Scheduler, the latter exhibits overall better performance than the knapsack.